 Our recommendation, if traveling with friends and backpackers, is to stay at the Reggae Mansion on Lebuh Chulia Street.
 We tried this youth hostels chain in Kuala Lumpur and really liked the atmosphere.

 We also went through the door and looked good.
 Nothing like the hotel we stayed in.
+If you are going to share a room, buy cheap travel insurance at least.

 Transport from Penang airport to George town